Good News in History, February 8 - Good News Network

 MORE Good News on this Date:

-- The College of William and Mary in Williamsburg, Virginia was granted a charter by King William III and Queen Mary II (1693)
+- 325 years ago today, the College of William and Mary in Williamsburg, Virginia was granted a charter by King William III and Queen Mary II (1693)

 - The government first approved the arrival of Japanese immigrants in Hawaii (1885)